Paulson cuts gold ETF more in Q4, upbeat view stays

-NEW YORK Hedge fund manager and long-time gold bull John Paulson cut his gold ETF bullion holdings by about $600 million (382 million pounds) in the fourth quarter, a second straight reduction that was likely driven by client redemption needs as he remained upbeat on the metal.
+NEW YORK, Feb 14 Hedge fund manager and long-time gold bull John Paulson cut his gold ETF bullion holdings by about $600 million in the fourth quarter, a second straight reduction that was likely driven by client redemption needs as he remained upbeat on the metal.

 Paulson & Co cut its holding in the SPDR Gold Trust to 17.3 million shares as of the end of the fourth quarter versus 20.3 million in the third, a U.S. regulatory filing showed late on Tuesday.
 The reduction is equivalent to about 330,000 ounces of gold, worth almost $600 million based on current prices.